 78 Penfold Road, Magill; (08) 8301 5569

-Wine to try: The Beginning Chardonnay.
+Wine to try: The Graveyard Vineyard Shiraz.

-Moorilla, Derwent Valley, Tasmnia
+Moorilla, Derwent Valley, Tasmania

 David Walsh doesn’t just do art.
 Mona’s creator also owns Moorilla, the Derwent Valley winery that creates small-batch, cool-climate wines.
 The cellar door is next door to Tasmania’s famously provocative art gallery, meaning you can quaff Pinot beneath John Olsen work The Source.
 Visitors can also tour Moorilla’s southern vineyard and taste wine straight from the tank on the property’s winery tours.

 Wine to try: The 2007 Cloth Label Late Disgorged Sparkling.